 A cataract is a clouding of the eye lens.
-The lens is the opening where light passes through the eye.
-It is normally clear and focuses what you see onto the retina (back of the eye).
-With cataracts, the cloudy lens makes it hard for light to pass through.
-This causes problems with correctly focusing what you see on the retina.
+The lens works with the cornea to bend light as it passes through to the retina.
+It is normally clear.
+A cloudy lens makes it hard for light to pass through.
 Your vision may be cloudy, hazy, and blurred.
 You may develop a cataract in one or both eyes.

 Return to the emergency department if:

 - You feel a sudden, sharp pain in your eye.

 - You have questions or concerns about your condition or care.

 Follow up with your healthcare provider as directed: